Lockhart River History

 In 1906, Chief Protector of Aboriginals, RB Howard, recommended an Aboriginal settlement be established at Lloyd Bay.
 He wrote glowingly of the ‘fine stamp of people – strong, healthy, active fellows who seemed delighted at the idea of a settlement being formed in their own country’.

 In 1910, Howard noted sandalwood prices were falling and the Aborigines of the region would ‘keenly feel hardship’ when employment ceased.
 He also pointed to problems relating to the supply of intoxicating liquor to the Lockhart Aborigines and referred to the ‘urgent necessity of at once placing an officer of this Department at the Pascoe or Claudie River to see that the provisions of the Aboriginals Protection Act are not evaded’.
 Our people worked with Giblet to frustrate the attempts of state and church to start a mission which didn’t commence until after his death.
-Until the mission started we were still free to live our traditional way.
+Until the mission started, we were still free to live our traditional way.

-A Mission Is Formed
+A Mission is Formed

 Bishop Newton asked the Government to plan the set up a mission on the Pascoe River reserve.
 However, as the proposed mission was on a mineral belt, Bishop Davies (who replaced Bishop Newton) requested a change of site and the government agreed to transfer the reserve to the Lockhart River region where there were no leases.